Jon Gruden sues NFL and commissioner Roger Goodell - KESQ

 In July, the NFL announced it fined the Washington organization $10 million after an independent investigation found the club’s work environment was “highly unprofessional,” especially for women.

-The fine comes after 15 former female employees and two journalists who covered the team accused team staffers of sexual harassment and verbal abuse.
-The WFT launched an investigation last July, which the NFL took over in August.
+The fine came after 15 former female employees and two journalists who covered the team accused team staffers of sexual harassment and verbal abuse.
+The club launched an investigation last July, which the NFL took over in August.

-In October, critics had called for Gruden, who had coached the Raiders since the beginning of the 2018 season, to be fired after The Wall Street Journal reported he used racially insensitive language to describe NFL Players Association executive director DeMaurice Smith in a 2011 email.
+In October, the Wall Street Journal reported Gruden used racially insensitive language to describe NFL Players Association executive director DeMaurice Smith in a 2011 email.

+The lawsuit says that after the emails were revealed, “Defendants pressured the Raiders to fire Gruden.”

 Then the New York Times reported it reviewed more emails and found Gruden denounced women being employed as on-field officials, a team drafting an openly gay player, and the tolerance for national anthem protesters.